Sertoma honors students, teacher

-Students of the Month of December were Thanasorn Sammacheep and Ben Snyder.
+Students of the Month for December were Thanasorn Sammacheep and Ben Snyder.

 Educator of the Month was Deborah Therrien.